-To make it simple, we’ve boiled down the most important steps to creating your video into simple bite sized pieces.
+To make it simple, we’ve boiled down the most important steps to creating a successful video production process.
+We’ve broken down the process into simple bite sized pieces.
 Ready?
 Here they are:

 First, before you begin, you have to have some objective.
 To do video without a goal or objective, you’re doing yourself a disservice.
 What are you trying to accomplish, in what amount of time?
 Is this realistically possible?
 If you’re not sure where to start, we can help, but most clients want to measure views, calls, or purchases when they create video.
 Whichever your goal, share that with your video production company and use that in the next step.